Dave-MK/mp2-rune-master/README.md

 I have decided to create a word guessing game called "Rune Master!", not too dissimilar from something like Wordle, but with a woodland pagan rune theme.

-## Overall Tasks
-- [x] Create and complete project layout and timeline
-- [x] Change of theme
-- [x] Branding
-- [x] Personas
-- [x] Component breakdown
-- [x] Wireframes
-- [x] Document and Repo initialisation
-- [x] Build out components and develop based on wireframes and plan
-- [x] Build general structure
-- [x] Refine styling
-- [x] Add interaction and modals
-- [x] Add and refine animations
-- [x] Refine and ensure full responsiveness
-- [x] Complete automated testing using Vitest and manual end user testing
-- [ ] Complete all sections of README and documentation

 ## Project Requirements

 ### **Main Technologies**

-- <mark>Required</mark>: HTML, CSS, JavaScript.
+- **Required**: HTML, CSS, JavaScript.

-    <mark>Optional</mark>: jQuery or any other JavaScript libraries, external APIs.
+    **Optional**: jQuery or any other JavaScript libraries, external APIs.

-- Chosen: ReactJS framework, built and served using Vite, with Tailwind CSS for styling and Vitest for automation testing.
+- **Chosen Tech Stack**: ReactJS + TypeScript for UI and interactivity, built and served using Vite, with Tailwind CSS for styling and Vitest for automation testing.

 ### **Mandatory Requirements**